KIVERSEN86/KIVERSEN86/README.md

 ### Hi there 👋

-I am a frontend dev student at Noroff.
+I am a frontend dev developer that finished my degree at Noroff in 2025.
 I am passionate about challenging myself and learning new technologies.

-- 🔭 I’m currently working on my last project exam before I graduate
+- 🔭 I’m currently working on a new portfolio page
-- 🌱 I’m currently learning react
+- 🌱
-- ⚡ Fun fact: I am an avid follower of stock and crypto markets
+- ⚡ Fun fact: I am an avid follower and trader of stock and crypto markets

 - 📫 How to reach me:
 - [My Twitter page](https://twitter.com/Iversen_DR)